 Our current shop and bank workers are:

-Well done to Annalise and Ieuan who are this year’s bank and shop managers.
+Well done to Natham, Leah, Lily-Angel and Julian who are this year’s bank and shop managers.

 Children in Year 5 and 6 are given the opportunity to apply for the role of Sports Leader.
 This role gives children the opportunity to organise and run sports games and events at lunchtimes for both the infant and junior school.
 In addition to this, Sports Leaders help to run events after school for children, both at Durrington and at other primary schools by supporting Worthing Schools Sports Association (WSSA).
 Sports Leaders are not necessary the most gifted children at sport; moreover, they are children who enjoy sport, have good organisation skills and love to encourage others to try their best.